-- o Safe and emphasizes health, human rights, equity, engagement and well being - o Innovative and relevant to the needs of every learner - Focused on building relationships and developing people - Participatory and which seamlessly connects students with each other and with their teachers and which provides consistent and frequent feedback to parents - Staffed by a well-trained and empathetic team of professionals who provide high quality learning experiences and pathways to academic success in each subject.
+- o Safe and emphasizes health, human rights, equity, engagement and well being - o Innovative and relevant to the needs of every learner - o Focused on building relationships and developing people - o Participatory and seamlessly connects students with each other and with their teachers. - Accessible and provides consistent and frequent communication and feedback to students and parents - Staffed by a well-trained and empathetic team of professionals who provide high quality learning experiences and pathways to academic success in each subject.